BosEriko/dotfiles/README.md

 ## AutoHotkey
 Download [AutoHotkey](https://www.autohotkey.com/) current version and put both [Overload Capslock](ahk/overload-capslock.ahk) and [Hide Mouse When Typing](ahk/hide-mouse-when-typing.ahk) on the Desktop.
 Be sure to make them [automatically start](markdown/automatically-start.md) on startup.

-**Note:** If you want to play games you can just turn off both the script by closing AutoHotkey on the programs on the right side of the bottom Windows bar and then reopen the scripts again on the Desktop when you’re done playing games.
+**Note:** If you want to play games you can just suspend both the AutoHotkey script on the programs on the right side of the bottom Windows bar and then activate the scripts again on the Desktop when you’re done playing games.

 ## PowerToys
 Download [PowerToys](https://apps.microsoft.com/store/detail/microsoft-powertoys/XP89DCGQ3K6VLD) for PowerToys Run and Keyboard Manager.
 Set up Keyboard Manager with [these settings](markdown/keyboard-manager.md).